jenkinsci/oic-auth-plugin/README.md

    Normally, providers expose .well-known/openid-configuration which has all the details client need to know.

 Detailed instructions for [Generic OpenID Connect](docs/configuration/README.md) configuration are provided in the documentation.
+Some [HOWTO](docs/howto/README.md) are provided for the various aspects of the configuration.

 See the following screenshot utilizing the google well known endpoint for a minimal configuration example: